LINs-lab/cluster_tutorial/docs/Determined_AI_User_Guide.md

 You can use **Visual Studio Code** or **PyCharm** to connect to a shell task.

+You also need to [install](#cli) and use `determined` on your local computer, in order to get the SSH IdentityFile, which is necessary in the next section.

 ### First-time setup of connecting VS Code to a shell task

 1. First, you need to install the [Remote-SSH](https://code.visualstudio.com/docs/remote/ssh) plugin.